1457384613gh/rEFInd-theme-named-Yours/README.md

  #4.5.
 If you have no these fonts, you can download and install [These Fonts](https://github.com/1457384613gh/rEFInd-theme-named-Yours/releases/tag/Fonts).

- #4.5. you can select other fonts you like.
+ #4.5.
+You can select other fonts you like.

 ## Read and Write ESP
 5. For new devices, copy the folder named refind into `ESP: /EFI/`